Project-Lavinia/Deployment/README.md

         * ID: github_hooks
         * Description: Github Hooks
     * Manage hooks: checked
-13. In Jenkins -> Manage Jenkins -> Configure System -> Publish over SSH:
+12. In Jenkins -> Manage Jenkins -> Manage Credentials -> Stores scoped to Jenkins: Jenkins -> System: Global credentials -> Add Credentials:
-    * Passphrase: leave it empty
-    * Path to key: /storage/.ssh/id_rsa
-    * SSH Servers: Add a server for each web and api instance (Here is a web example.
-Api instances would be api-0, api-1, etc. instead):
-        * Name: web-0 (the number is the index of the instance)
-        * Hostname: web-0.example.com (replace example.com with your domain)
+    * Scope: Global
+    * ID: ansible_key
+    * Description: SSH key for Ansible
     * Username: centos
-        * Remote Directory: \<web_root>/ (**Note the trailing forward-slash**.
-Replace \<web-root> with what is defined in `Deployment/ansible/paths.yaml`, for api use netcore_path instead.)
-14. In the `Lavinia-client` repository edit the `Jenkinsfile`.
-Copy the sshPublisherDesc section once for each web instance you have created, and change the configName to match each instance name.
-Eg. web-0, web-1, etc.
-15. Repeat the step above in the `Lavinia-api` repository, but use the names api-0, api-1, etc. instead.
+    * Private Key: Enter directly -> Paste the contents of the file `~/.ssh/jenkins/id_rsa`
+    * Passphrase: Leave empty
-16. When all the changes are pushed to the respective repositories; in Jenkins -> Blue Ocean and create two new pipelines (for Lavinia-API and Lavinia-Client), it should assist you with GitHub configuration
+15. In Jenkins -> Blue Ocean: create two new pipelines (for Lavinia-API and Lavinia-Client), it should assist you with GitHub configuration
-17. If the previous step did not initialise a new build of each pipeline, do so manually.
+16. If the previous step did not initialise a new build of each pipeline, do so manually.